VMois/vmois.github.io/_posts/2024-04-04-average-stop-wait-time-gtfs-miwaitway.md

 <img src="/assets/posts/miwaitway/miwaitway_initial_system_design.png" alt="Simple diagram of potential system design for the MiWaitWay project" loading="lazy" />

 As a disclaimer, I have already started the project, but it is in the early stages.
 I will write about what has been done so far in the following articles.
 After that, I will continue developing and sharing insights about the project.
 Feel free to check the [MiWaitWay Github repository](https://github.com/VMois/miwaitway).

+The idea to share the progress of the project was inspired by [Building an Uber clone](https://jurajmajerik.com/blog/start-here/) series by Juraj Majerik and subsequent coverage of Juraj's work in [The Pragmatic Engineer](https://blog.pragmaticengineer.com/an-educational-side-project/).